express-in-code-game/excode-design/zz-materials/docs/design/design.md

 ## ~~going for the game as it should be - identity, global, decentralized, esport - no intermidiaries, no 'first this'~~

-- <s>we need identity and we want the new esport
+- we need identity and we want the new esport
 - the program - DeathStarGame - should allow to go online and see torunaments, join create
 - it means identity, data
 - so that's the goal, the corrosive doubt and fear was "it's too hard, no such tools, cannot play scenarios right now" - well, then we need to make/find/compose/adjust tools to the game's purpose faster
-- point was and is: we are going for *the* game, no editions, one repo, one project</s>
+- point was and is: we are going for *the* game, no editions, one repo, one project
 - the goal was always - to make it possible to play scenarios and be able to add scenarios
 - if it means doing it with in memory over pubsub, then so it should be
 - it is false to say "we cannot build the game and scenarios because there are no perfect tools, let's first..." - no, we are building the game